 6.2.3 Assumptions

-As with any physical model, there are several simplifying assumptions in the model to make the calculations simpler.
-We will try to summarize them in this section.
+As with any physical model, there are several simplifying assumptions in the model to make the calculations simpler and are summarized in this section.

 6.2.3.1 Flux Calculation Assumptions

 The MeMoSeE flux is calculated is made assuming a flat disc on the surface of the Moon.
 In order to avoid calculation difficulties, no primary impacts are assumed to occur within a 1-km radius of the target disc.
 Also, the ejecta population is assumed to be only from those particles that have passed their apoapsis and are starting to descend onto the lunar surface.
 Note that particles are assumed to be on elliptical Kepler orbit paths until they re-encounter the lunar surface, so secondary perturbation effects, such as the gravity of the Earth, are ignored.